Coronavirus – Help for business (Updated 28 April 2020)

 Income Tax Payments on Account due 31 July 2020

 Payments on account of income tax due on 31 July 2020 will be deferred until 31 January 2021.
-The deferral applies to all self-employed taxpayers due to make payments on account on 31 July 2020.
+Initial guidance suggested deferral applied only to the self-employed, however, it has now been confirmed that deferral applies to all taxpayers due to make payments on account on 31 July 2020, whether the liability relates to tax on self-employment or partnership income, rental income, or income on savings and investments.
 Deferral will apply automatically, and no interest or penalties will be charged during the deferral period.
+Taxpayers with direct debits in place should ensure these are cancelled in good time if they wish to take advantage of the 31 July 2020 payment on account deferral.

 Time to Pay